Advanced Care Planning for Your Long-Term Goals

 Our team at Family Physicians Group understands that advanced care planning can be a difficult topic to discuss, but our team makes it easy.
 We offer all the tools and resources you need to define your health care goals and share your long-term care wishes with your family, friends and medical team.
-You can trust our compassionate medical professionals and experience to relieve your end-of-life concerns.
+You can trust our compassionate medical professionals.

 You Decide Your Advanced Medical Care

 At Family Physicians Group, we believe in giving you control over your advanced medical care.
-We hold orientation services with our specialists to openly discuss this care, so you know your options.
-This gives you the opportunity to get all the important answers about your care, relieving the anxiety your friends and family may face if you cannot communicate your wishes at the end of your life.
+We hold orientation services with our health care professionals to openly discuss, so you know your options.
+This gives you the opportunity to get all the important answers about your care, relieving the anxiety your friends and family may face if you cannot communicate your wishes.

-Advanced care planning is often defined as “preventive medicine” because it communicates, in writing, your wishes about the future of your medical care and prevents confusion for your family and physicians.
-Our licensed, registered nurse case managers use their extensive health care experience to discuss your advanced medical care concerns and help you find a proactive care plan that relieves the stress on you and your family.
+Advanced care planning communicates, in writing, your wishes about the future of your medical care and prevents confusion for your family and physicians.
+Our health care professionals use their extensive experience to discuss your concerns and guide you.
 If your condition or wishes change, we can easily adjust your advance instructions to reflect your new decisions.

 Comfort in Uncertain Times with Advanced Health Care Support

 As with all our services at Family Physicians Group, we use realistic, open communication to give you the best advanced health care that offers comfort in uncertain times.
-We identify all the advanced health care decisions you may face at the end of your life:
+We identify all the advanced health care decisions you may need:

 - Living Will: A living will is a legal document that expresses your medical wishes in the event you are unable to speak or make decisions for yourself